Arundel Dental Group Welcomes You

 Q: What about teledentistry?
 Can I substitute a virtual visit for my regular appointment?

 A phone or video appointment isn’t the same as your regular appointment.
-Teledentistry can be helpful in some situations, such as deciding if an oral health issue you’re experiencing is an emergency that requires immediate treatment or if it can wait.
+Teledentistry can be helpful in some situations, such as deciding if an oral health issue is an emergency that requires immediate treatment.
 If you think you may be experiencing a dental emergency, please call the office and we’ll help you decide if you need to come in.

 Q:What are you doing differently because of COVID-19?